Jim’s Original in Chicago: Polish Sausage and Pork Chop

 The bright yellow Jim’s Original menu on the wall was hard to miss.

 The menu was simple.
-You had an assortment of sandwiches with different proteins.
-Polish sausage, beef Polish sausage, pork chop, burger, cheeseburger, chicken, Vienna hog dog, and fish.
-Besides sandwiches, you had fries and cheese fries along with a few drinks including soda, juice, and water
+You could choose from various sandwiches with different proteins, including Polish sausage, beef Polish sausage, pork chop, burger, cheeseburger, chicken, Vienna hog dog, and fish.
+In addition to sandwiches, you could choose from fries, cheese fries, and drinks, including soda, juice, and water.

 Order a sandwich?
 You get free fries with that.